 Patient Experience: The sum of all interactions, shaped by an organization’s culture, that influence patient perceptions across a continuum of care.

 The key to this definition, and what I hope will resonate with healthcare leaders and frontline staff everywhere, are three words: sum, perceptions, and continuum.
-The truth is that most of us who work in healthcare are just too close to our own slice of the continuum that we forget to consider the whole of the experience.
+The truth is that most of us who work in healthcare has best online MCAT class and being are just too close to our own slice of the continuum that we forget to consider the whole of the experience.
 Let me break it down.

 Sum: When we mystery shop for healthcare organizations, we delve into all of the pieces that add up to the patient’s final judgment.
 Was it the frustration over limited parking or the fact that there was no waiting for their appointment that had the most influence on the overall impression?
 Was it complete relief of annoying symptoms or an abrupt dismissive physician that shaped their willingness to recommend?
 Was it the sketchy discharge instructions or the prompt, reassuring phone call when they got home that shaped their confidence in the organization?
 We know it is the sum that matters.
 And the patient gets to decide which of the single elements is weighted most heavily.